That's Rich: At Eurovision

 The 66th edition of the Eurovision Song Contest took place in Turin, Italy and consisted of two semi-finals on 10 May and 12 May 2022, and the grand final on 14 May 2022.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 Scullion performed in 10th position out of the 18 acts in semi-final 2 on 12 May.
-Despite her performance being described as "brilliant" by national media, "That's Rich" missed out on the final.
+Despite her performance being described as "brilliant" by national media, "That's Rich" failed to qualify for the final.